andypotatohy/roast/README.md

 Now you should know what this will do.

+### 2.3 Graphical launcher

+You can launch a small graphical interface for the common `roast()` settings with:

+    roastGui

+The launcher lets you choose the subject MRI and optional T2 image, edit the stimulation recipe, select cap and electrode options, choose SPM or Multiaxial segmentation, set resampling, zero padding, mesh options, conductivities, and a simulation tag.
+It shows the exact `roast(...)` command that will run, so command-line and GUI workflows remain equivalent.
+When ROAST is launched from `roastGui`, slice viewers and electrode placement views are drawn into the launcher `Plots` tab; command-line ROAST calls continue to open the normal standalone MATLAB windows.

 ## 3. How to use `roast_target`

 From ROAST v3.0, users can perform targeted TES (AKA optimized TES) by calling the `roast_target()` function.
 To be able to do targeting, you have to first run `roast()` with `leadField` as the value for argument `recipe`, i.e.,